 - Evaluate current issues in branding and changes in the current Canadian marketplace with respect to branding.

-- A degree with a specialization in a marketing related discipline (eg. commerce, economics, statistics, social psychology, cultural anthropology) from a recognized college/university and/or mature student status with 3 to 5 years of documented, related work experience.
+- A recognized degree with a specialization in a marketing related discipline (eg. commerce, economics, statistics, social psychology, cultural anthropology) from an accredited institution; OR

 - English proficiency at the college level.

-Note: Students with a recognized degree from an accredited institution (but who lack marketing-related courses) are encouraged to apply for the Marketing Management Graduate Certificate.
+- Students with a recognized degree from an accredited institution, who lack marketing-related courses, are encouraged to apply for the Marketing Management Graduate Certificate.

 The Importance of Learning Skills: